Damisss/lending-pool/README.md

 - COINMARKETCAP="API_KEY_COIN_MARKET_CAP"

 # Run a demo locally
+- add sepolia testnet into your metamask wallet
+- open [http://localhost:3000](http://localhost:3000) to view it in the browser
+- select an asset then click on faucet in order to get some token
+- enable asset as collateral before borrowing any other assets

 1. Clone the repo into a directory
 - cd into the directory
 - execute commands: